ChristopheMalo/Use-SASS/README.md

 This project shows different tests with Sass.

-The exemples follow the step by step 'learn Sass' [official web site](http://sass-lang.com/)
+The exemples follow the step by step 'learn Sass' and documentation [official web site](http://sass-lang.com/)

 I use version 3.4.22 (Selective Steve)